syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 ## Maximum suggestion box height

-The maximum height of the suggestion box in the SfAutocomplete control can be varied using the `MaximumDropDownHeight` property.
+The maximum height of the suggestion box in the SfAutocomplete control can be changed using the `MaximumDropDownHeight` property.

 {% tabs %}